Audrey Beecham: Life

 noted that revolutionaries frequently forgot the loo rolls.
+Her extensive archive from her time at the University is held by Manuscripts and Special Collections.

 Sir Maurice Bowra, Warden of Wadham and Vice-Chancellor of Oxford was engaged to her.
 Bowra, a homosexual, explained his engagement by saying "buggers can't be choosers".
 In 1957, she published her first book of poetry, The Coast of Barbary.

 Death

 Helen Audrey Beecham died in Churchill Hospital, Churchill Hospital, Oxford, England in 1989, aged 73, from asthma.